aospapp/aosp/external/autotest/docs/user-doc.md

 Suites provide a mechanism to group tests together in test groups.
 They also serve as hooks for automated runs of tests verifying various builds.
-Most importantly, that is the BVT (board verification tests) and Smoke (a subset of BVT that can run in a VM.
+Most importantly, that is the BVT (board verification tests) and Smoke (a subset of BVT that can run in a VM).

 Please refer to the [suites documentation](https://www.chromium.org/chromium-os/testing/test-suites).